leeyawnz/DevSecOps/Terraform/README.md

 # Terraform
 This is my own personal documentation of the common Terraform commands. \
-As most OS are Linux in DevOps, this in the context of Linux (Ubuntu).
+As most OS are Linux in DevOps, this in the context of Linux (Ubuntu). \
+Updated: Apr 2022 (Work in Progress)

 </br>